danielhstahl/QLedgers/README.md

 Run `./setupQuorum.sh` to create the binaries in the go bin.

 Run `./startChain.sh` to start the chain.

-Note that it may show a "Error: Non-200 status cdoe" but that this seems to not actually be a problem.
+To get started, see [the Truffle Tutorial](http://truffleframework.com/tutorials/building-dapps-for-quorum-private-enterprise-blockchains) and [the QTruffle repo](https://github.com/phillyfan1138/QTruffle).

 ## To generate quorum-genesis.json-depricated for now